The hanging gardens of Babylon

 15 August till 26 September 2010

-HEEMSKERK - This 'material arrangement' was part of the exhibition 'Schone Schijn' at temporary museum Heemskerk in the Netherlands.
-This site specific work was developed in close collaboration with Jaap Velserboer and Ronald Tebra, Stichting Beeldende Kunst Manifestatie Heemskerk, The North Dutch water company, Car dealers Klok & Thissen and Poelenburg, Multimade Heemskerk, MIK meubel interieur Koevoets, and the volunteers who made this artwork possible.
+The temporary artwork was realized in collaboration with Jaap Velserboer and Ronald Tebra, the Stichting Beeldende Kunst Manifestatie Heemskerk, the North Holland Water Supply Company, PWN, car dealers Klok & Thissen and Poelenburg, Multimade Heemskerk, MIK Furniture & Interior Koevoets, and, of course, all the volunteers who made The Hanging Gardens of Babylon possible.

 Best regards, Edwin Stolk.